 How long does pine take to season?

-Pine is quick to season, taking roughly 6-8 months to season.
+Pine is quick to season, taking roughly 6-8 months.
 In hot, dry climates, you may find pine is ready to use after one hot summer.

 Is pine okay for a fire pit?

-Pine is okay used as kindling in a fire pit but shouldn’t be used as the main wood.
-It is loaded with sap and resin that’s make a mess and the wood burns much quicker than most popular wood varieties.
+Pine makes acceptable kindling in a fire pit but shouldn’t be used as the main wood.
+It is loaded with sap and resin that make a mess, and the wood burns much quicker than most popular wood varieties.

 Why does pine burn so fast?